mirbyte/Invisible-AI-Assistant/README.md

 # Invisible AI Assistant
 A Python application that analyzes screenshots using Google's Gemini AI and provides answers via typing or text-to-speech.
 I recommend to modify the prompts to better fit your own needs.
+If you found this project useful, please drop a ⭐- it means a lot!

 ## Hotkeys
 - **ALT+Q**: General question answering (types answer)